 “Whoever said that going too far was a bad thing?”

 Winona grunted.
-“You are going to give mom a panic attack.”
+“You’re going to give Mom a panic attack.”

 “Hey.
 She’s the one who wants us to get out there and do our own thing.
-This is definitely going to be my own thing, nobody else’s.”
+This is definitely going to be my own thing.”

-“I admire your thoughts of independence, really, but come on, Tok.
-You’re really going to just jump in the next race?
+“I admire your thoughts of independence — really — but come on, Tok.
+You’re going to just jump in the next race?
 That dog never said it was alright.
-I think this is nuts, but if you want to be smart about it, wouldn’t you at least want to know that the dogs know who you’re going to be racing with know so they don’t get all surprised and territorial and rip your head off?”
+This is crazy!”
+She sat.
+“But if you want to be smart about it, wouldn’t you at least want to know the dogs know you’re going to be racing with them so they don’t get surprised and territorial and rip your head off?”

 Winona leaped over me and landed in front of me.
 “Tokalu!”